kirenz/ds-python/docs/data.md

 Next, we need to identify  missing values and anomalies in the data (with respect to a given schema).

-Note that we just gain insights and don't perform any data preprocessing during this phase.
-All data transformations will be performed during feature engineering with the help of pipelines.
+Note that we just gain insights and don't perform any data preprocessing during the phase of anomaly detection.
+We only need to decide how to deal with the issues we detect.
+However, all data transformations will be performed during feature engineering.

 ### Missing values